Ricky Martin Confirms He's Married! Says He and Jwan Yosef Have Exchanged Vows, Signed Prenups

 Ricky Martin is a married man!

-Star of The Assassination of Gianni Versace: American Crime Story says exclusively to E!
-News, "I'm a husband, but we're doing a heavy party in a couple of months, I'll let you know."
+The star of The Assassination of Gianni Versace: American Crime Story says exclusively to E!
+News in the clip above, "I'm a husband, but we're doing a heavy party in a couple of months, I'll let you know."

 Although no formal celebration has taken place, the 46-year-old singer says he and Jwan Yosef have done everything else to prep for the special occasion.